 Testing for COVID-19 has been unable to keep up with the demand.
 Further, the false negative rate is projected to be as high as 30% and test results can take some time to obtain.
 X-ray machines are widely available and provide images for diagnosis quickly.
 This paper explores how useful chest X-ray images can be in diagnosing COVID-19 disease.
-We have obtained 122 chest X-rays of COVID-19 and over 4,000 chest X-rays of viral and bacterial pneumonia.
-A pre-trained deep convolutional neural network has been tuned on 102 COVID-19 cases and 102 other pneumonia cases in a 10-fold cross validation.
-The results were all 102 COVID-19 cases were correctly classified and there were 8 false positives resulting in an AUC of 0.997.
-On a test set of 20 unseen COVID-19 cases all were correctly classified and more than 95% of 4,171 other pneumonia examples were correctly classified.
-This study has flaws, most critically a lack of information about where in the disease process the COVID-19 cases were and the small data set size.
-More COVID-19 case images will enable a better answer to the question of how useful chest X-rays can be for diagnosing COVID-19 (so please send them).
+We have obtained 135 chest X-rays of COVID-19 and 320 chest X-rays of viral and bacterial pneumonia.
+A pre-trained deep convolutional neural network, Resnet 50 was tuned on 102 COVID-19 cases and 102 other pneumonia cases in a 10-fold cross validation.
+The results were an overall accuracy of 89.2% with a COVID-19 true positive rate of 0.8039 and an AUC of 0.95.
+Pre-trained Resnet50 and VGG16 plus our own small CNN were tuned or trained on a balanced set of COVID-19 and pneumonia chest X-rays.
+An ensemble of the three types of CNN classifiers was applied to a test set of 33 unseen COVID-19 and 218 pneumonia cases.
+The overall accuracy was 91.24% with the true positive rate for COVID-19 of 0.7879 with 6.88% false positives for a true negative rate of 0.9312 and AUC of 0.94.
+This preliminary study has flaws, most critically a lack of information about where in the disease process the COVID-19 cases were and the small data set size.
+More COVID-19 case images at good resolution will enable a better answer to the question of how useful chest X-rays can be for diagnosing COVID-19. $^{\rm 1}$